Education & Training

 The Department of Plastic Surgery is actively involved in the education of medical students, residents, and fellows.
 We also offer formal observerships that allow us to share our clinical expertise with physician colleagues.

 Medical Student Training

-The Department offers two pathways into our residency training program, an Integrated pathway and an Independent pathway.
+The Department offers two pathways into our Plastic Surgery Residency Training Program, an Integrated Residency Program and an Independent Residency Program.

 We offer fellowship training in the following areas:

-The Department, as well as UT Southwestern, has an intense interest in and commitment to sharing clinical expertise with colleagues both nationally and globally who want to spend time observing the advanced plastic surgery clinical services provided here.
-Observers are defined as individuals who want to establish an uncompensated association with the university for a defined period of time, not to exceed three months without written approval of the Associate Dean for Medical Education.
-Learn more.
+The Department of Plastic Surgery, as well as UT Southwestern, has an intense interest in and commitment to sharing clinical expertise with colleagues both nationally and globally who want to spend time observing the advanced plastic surgery clinical services provided here.
+Observers are defined as individuals who want to establish an uncompensated association with UT Southwestern for a defined period of time, not to exceed three months without written approval of the Associate Dean for Medical Education.